MarcGravel/TweeterBackendApi/Readme.md

 # Tweeter API

 Tweeter API allows users to access multiple endpoints and perform basic CRUD requests based on specific endpoints and data passed.

-This API is currently under construction and not deployed.
+This API is designed only to be used with the website: [Tweeter](https://thetweeter.ga)

+See Tweeter frontend repo [here](https://github.com/MarcGravel/Tweeter)

 ## Installation